 Yes, I would change so much, but who wouldn’t in life or business?
 I have to look forward and if I do look back, its purely for learning purposes.
 I always focus on what I can learn and what I can do to move forward.
 If you stay in the past, you only come to a very abrupt stop.

 How do you stay inspired?

 By working with people who are not only driven but also share the same values and goals, is how you can maximise achievement and how you create something great as well, this is how I stay inspired.

 If you had one piece of advice to someone just starting out, what would it be?

 Don’t waste time, time is one thing you can never get back.
-Be clear on what you want to achieve and how to get it, build a plan and get someone to challenge you on it, strip it back and build it again and lastly, be prepared to put in the hours and find people that can add value to you or who you can learn from.
+Be clear on what you want to achieve and how to reach it.
+Build a plan and get someone to challenge you on it, strip it back and build it again and lastly, be prepared to put in the hours and find people that can add value to you or who you can learn from.

 And finally, if you weren’t in the current career path you are, what would you be doing?